mkallies/notes/frontend/frontend-testing.md

 I like to favour integration and e2e tests.
 Jest tests should be run before every commit.
 CI should always run jest and cypress tests.

+## Mocking

+Makes tests deterministic.
+Great for dealing with async calls.

+## Code Coverage

+Use `jest --coverage` to get test coverage

+In `jest.config.js` you can use a property `coverageThreshold` to prevent new code being added to the codebase if it lacks a certain coverage threshold

+Can also use CodeCov in your CI pipeline to get metrics

 ## Feature testing

+Use cases must all be tested

+As edge cases come up, add them to the integration tests

 ## Performance testing

 ## Visual regression testing

+Applitools

 ## Security testing

 ## A11y testing

+Choose one:
+`cypress-axe` for e2e tests
+`jest-axe` for integration tests

 Tests can catch 30-50% of a11y issues, depending on the rule set